Contents

 Inspection and acceptance criteria

-After the end-use of the product, the degree of inspection is what you should take into account when choosing which category your PCB should fall into.
-Keep in mind that inspection is one of the factors that drive up the cost when an assembly goes from class 2 to class 3.
+After the product’s end-use, the degree of inspection should be taken into account when choosing which category your PCB should fall into.
+Keep in mind that inspection is one of the factors that drives up the cost when an assembly goes from class 2 to class 3.

 PCB design and manufacturing standards

-On Circuitnet, Leo Lambert, Vice President of EPTAC, made a list of the most significant documents, which are “the IPC 2220 series for circuit board design and fabrication, the IPC 6010 series documents for board performance and quality, IPC-A 600 for board Acceptability requirements, J-STD-001 for soldering requirements and IPC-A-610 for acceptability requirements.”
+On Circuitnet, Leo Lambert, Vice President of EPTAC, made a list of the most significant documents: “the IPC 2220 series for circuit board design and fabrication, the IPC 6010 series documents for board performance and quality, IPC-A 600 for board Acceptance requirements, J-STD-001 for soldering requirements and IPC-A-610 for acceptability requirements.”

-It makes sense that a lot of class 3 boards are for aerospace.
-The products launched into space have to be highly reliable to prevent any failure that could be critical.
-And the additional inspection is just too pricey for the commercial and consumer market.
+It makes sense that many class 3 boards are for aerospace.
+Products launched into space have to be highly reliable to prevent critical failures.
+The additional inspection is just too pricey for the commercial and consumer market.

 Key takeaways:

-• Visual, AOI, and X-ray are used to check solderability, and electrical connections for both class 2 and class 3.
+Visual, AOI, and X-ray are used to check solderability, and electrical connections for both IPC class 2 and class 3.

 Design for Manufacturing Handbook